franpersanchez/franpersanchez/README.md

 I'm Fran, from Spain.
 I'm an Agricultural Engineer currently making the switch to Web Development.
 Moved by a passion for new technologies and programming I decided to begin this path by studying Higher Technician in Development of Web Applications.

-## Skills and Interests

-:computer: PHP / SQL / JS / HTML / CSS

-Im interested in geek culture, movies, literature and nature.
-Science fiction is the way!
-In my freetime I'm an avid climber and an artist attemp (you can check my Artstation profile below).

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/franpersanchez/) [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/artstation.svg' alt='artstation' height='40'>](https://www.artstation.com/franperezs)